Academic confidence and dyslexia at university

 I - ABC24 Scale

-The PCA process determines the % contributions of the total variance made by each of the variables if all of the components are retained.
-For the ABC24 Scale, the three factors (components) which were retained from this analysis cumulatively accounted for 52.9% of the total variance, with the most significant influence from Factor 1, which explained almost 35.0% of the total variance (Table 21).
+The PCA process determines the percentage contributions of the total variance made by each of the variables if all of the components are retained.
+For the ABC24 Scale, the three factors which were retained from this analysis cumulatively accounted for 52.9% of the total variance, with the most significant influence from Factor 1, which explained almost 35.0% of the total variance (Table 23).
 Despite the extraction being directed by the three-factor solution indicated by the parallel analysis simulation (above), it is notable that eigenvalues for the fourth, and fifth components are significantly above the eigenvalue > 1 criterion, often applied for determining the number of factors to extract from a PCA.
-This may suggest that were a larger datapool have been available for the randomized raw data parallel analysis, a four-factor, or even five-factor solution, may have been the outcome, leading to a forced, four or five factor extraction in the PCA for this data.
-Visual inspection of the scree plot (Fig. 21) shows a marked change in gradient at the fourth component, also suggesting that were this criterion applied, a four-factor solution would have been the likely conclusion.
+This may suggest that were a larger datapool available for the randomized raw data parallel analysis, a four-factor, or even five-factor solution may have been the outcome, leading to a forced, four or five factor extraction in the PCA for this data.
+Visual inspection of the scree plot (Figure 19) identifies a marked change in gradient at the fourth component, also suggesting that were this criterion applied, a four-factor solution would have been the likely conclusion.

-Table 20: Rotated component matrices for the locally derived, ABC21-L and ABC17-L Scales showing factor loadings, and which items were removed as redundant from the ABC24 Scale (x).
+Table 22: Rotated component matrix for the locally derived, ABC21-L and ABC17-L Scales showing factor loadings, and which items were removed as redundant from the ABC24 Scale (x).

 II - ABC17, ABC21-L, and ABC17-L Scales

-Thus, with dimensions assigned to factors, the dimension reduction process for the ABC Scales was completed, permitting comparisons in ABC Factor levels to be made across the research groups and subgroups (sub-section 4.6).
+Thus, with dimensions assigned to factors, the dimension reduction process for the ABC Scales was completed, permitting comparisons in ABC Factor levels to be made across the research groups and subgroups (Section 4.6).

 III PCA on Dyslexia Index

-Parallel analysis simulations provided some helpful insight into the possible sub-scale structure for the ABC Scale.
-However when the approach was applied to the Dx Profiler Scales, Dx20 and Dx16, outcomes were mixed, leading to poor levels of confidence that on the basis of data collected in this current study, any meaningful sub-scale structure could be determined.
+Parallel analysis simulations provided helpful insight into the possible sub-scale structure for the ABC Scale.
+However, when the approach was applied to the Dx Profiler Scales, Dx20 and Dx16, outcomes were mixed leading to an unconvincing level of confidence that any meaningful sub-scale structure could be determined, if based on the data collected in this study.
 Certainly for the Dx16 Scale, it seemed likely that this was best considered as a single-factor scale.
-The outcomes for the Dx20 Scale indicated that there may be two distinct sub-scales although the rotated component matrix showed that one of these comprised the four dimensions which had been previously identified as troublesome (Dx303, 305, 307, 313) and likely to be redundant according to reliability analysis (sub-section 4.3(III/1) above), thus establishing the Dx16 version of the Profiler.
-As the Monte Carlo simulation had indicated a possible, borderline third eigenvalue, a three-factor solution for the Dx20 Scale was considered, but the factor loadings were also of dubious merit for identifying a meaningful structure (Table 24).
+The outcomes for the Dx20 Scale indicated that there may be two distinct sub-scales although the rotated component matrix showed that one of these comprised the four dimensions which had been previously identified as troublesome (Dx03, 05, 07, 13) and likely to be redundant according to reliability analysis (sub-section 4.3/III.1), thus establishing the Dx16 version of the Profiler.
+As the Monte Carlo simulation had indicated a possible borderline third eigenvalue, a three-factor solution for the Dx20 Scale was considered, but the factor loadings were also of dubious merit for identifying a meaningful structure (Table 26).

-Table 24: Factor loading for 2-factor, and 3-factor solutions of PCA on the Dx20 Profiler.
+Table 27: Factor loadings for 2-factor, and 3-factor solutions of PCA on the Dx20 Profiler.

 (* dimension with reverse-coded data)